Cleaning a rug with dog pee is tricky.

 The best way, is to drape your area rug over a ladder or chairs.

 - Place as many fans on the rug you have.

-- Keep the tempurature at or above 70 degrees until dry
+- Keep the temperature at or above 70 degrees until dry.

-At our rug spa I have a environmentally controlled chamber to dry your area rugs.
+At our rug spa we use a environmentally controlled chamber to dry your area rugs.

-BioCare™ and other quality solution companies are working to fight dog pee concerns better, but there’s no perfect solution except when by hiring quality professional cleaner.
+BioCare™ and other quality solution companies are working to fight dog pee concerns better, but there’s no perfect d-i-y solution except when hiring quality professional cleaner.

-So, it’s safe to say that if you have a rug with dog pee, you’ll also continue to face this concern for a while, because pets tend to go in the same spot.
+Another thing, with a d-i-y clean it’s safe to say that if you have a rug with dog pee, you may continue to face this concern for a while, because pets tend to go in the same spot.